‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

 While we could only speculate so much from that Deadpool 2 trailer, what we know at this point is that Deadpool’s trusted buddy, Cable, will finally make an appearance in the sequel.

-Apart from the spoken reference to Cable in the post-credits scene of Deadpool, writer Paul Wernick tells Deadline via phone interview that including Cable has always been in the plans.
+Apart from the spoken reference to Cable in the post-credits scene of Deadpool, writer Paul Wernick tfells Deadline via phone interview that including Cable has always been in the plans.

 If you’re not familiar with the world of Deadpool, Cable is another Marvel creation that has shared many appearances with Deadpool.